raohammad/pysparkify/README.md

 spark.driver.memory=2g
 ```

-This library abstracts Spark data processing workflows.
-For example you would like to;
+The library abstracts Spark data processing workflows.
+For example, you can:

-- take first two rows of the data, save it as a separate output
+- Extract the first two rows of data and save them as a separate output.
-- take an average and save it as a separate output
+- Compute an average and save it as another output.

-with below sample data
+Here's a sample data set:

 ```
 name,age,city